-NPPW also sets out the considerations that waste authorities should apply when determining waste planning applications and during the planning policy development process.
-These include considering likely impacts on the local environment and amenity, taking advice from health bodies, ensuring well-designed facilities that contribute positively to the character and quality of the area.
-NPPW supports the use of waste as a replacement for other materials that would otherwise have been used, i.e. recovering both material and energy value from the waste.
-A Zero Waste society is one where waste is managed as far up the hierarchy possible with disposal, being the option of last resort.
+The NPPW also sets out the considerations that waste authorities should apply when determining waste planning applications and during the planning policy development process.
+These include considering likely impacts on the local environment and amenity, taking advice from health bodies and ensuring the delivery of well-designed facilities that contribute positively to the character and quality of the Plan area.
+The NPPW supports the use of waste as a replacement for other materials that would otherwise have been used, i.e. recovering both material and energy value from the waste.
+A Zero Waste society is one where waste is managed at the top end of the Waste Hierarchy, with disposal being the option of last resort.
 In this way, waste should be seen as a resource rather than a burden.
-Indeed, sustainable waste management practises present significant opportunities, particularly for the economy (reducing the use of primary resources and energy costs) and socially (through job creation for example), whilst protecting the environment from unnecessary depletion of raw materials and the resulting environmental impacts such as climate change.
-The intention is that, in making decisions about waste management, greater weight should be attributed to those waste management methods that are towards the top of the Hierarchy.
-Essex and Southend-on-Sea already follow the principles of the waste hierarchy through the adopted Waste Local Plan (2001).
-However, more sustainable waste management will require a greater proportion of waste being managed further up the waste hierarchy and this is to be actively promoted in accordance with the current Waste Framework Directive.
-Through the policies in the RWLP, the WPAs will actively promote waste management up the waste hierarchy.
-The principles of the hierarchy have been used to inform the capacity gap requirements and therefore the proposed site allocations.
-NPPW also provides guidance on the following:
+Indeed, sustainable waste management practises present significant opportunities, particularly for the economy (through reducing the use of primary resources and energy costs) and socially (through job creation and providing more pleasant environments to live).
+Sustainable waste management protects the environment from the unnecessary depletion of raw materials and help to mitigate against environmental impacts such as climate change and flooding.

+Further, the NPPW also provides guidance on the following: